- Common Name

 - Genus Species

-- Primarily bright blue body with black and white streaks and small white dots on the back feathers.
+- These birds have a bright blue body with black and white streaks and small white dots on the back feathers.
 They have a "horny" helmet on top of their naked heads.
 The head region is bright with blue, red, and yellow.
 The eyes are red and the beak is short and black.
 There is a band of tiny brown feathers on the back of its head.
-Species does not exhibit noticeable sexual dimorphism.
+The males and females look very similar and are difficult to distinguish.

-- Seeds, roots, tubers, grubs, rodents, small reptiles, and crawling insects, occasionally vegetation and fruits
+- These birds will feed on seeds, roots, tubers, grubs, rodents, small reptiles and insects.
+They will occasionally feed on vegetation and fruits.

-- 28 days; chicks are precocial and have gold and brown-striped down plumage
+- 28 days; the chicks are precocial and have gold and brown-striped down plumage

 - Sexual Maturity